 There are many reasons to choose to be a Southern Baptist congregation.
 Southern Baptists have a reputation for biblical and theological conservatism.
 Southern Baptist ministers have access to the finest theological education at their six main seminaries and many other seminaries sponsored by state conventions.
 There is an abundance of cooperation between Southern Baptists at the local, state, and national level.
-But the main reason our congregation has chosen to be a Southern Baptist congregation is that Southern Baptists do missions!
+The main reason our congregation has chosen to be a Southern Baptist congregation is that Southern Baptists do missions!

 The convention was founded in 1845 around the sending of missionaries.
 In 1925, the cooperative program was created so all Southern Baptist churches could cooperate in the sending of missionaries by nationally administered domestic and international agencies.